Deducteam/hol2dk/README.md

 Results
 -------

-The HOL-Light base library `hol.ml` and the library `Logic/make.ml` formalizing the metatheory of first-order logic can be exported and translated to Dedukti, Lambdapi and Coq in a few minutes.
-The generated Dedukti files can be checked in a few minutes, but it takes a long time for Coq to check the generated files (28 minutes for `hol.ml`), and too much memory for Lambdapi.
+The HOL-Light base library `hol.ml` and the libraries `Arithmetic` and `Logic` formalizing the metatheory of first-order logic can be exported and translated to Dedukti, Lambdapi and Coq in a few minutes.
+The generated Dedukti files can be checked in a few minutes also, but it takes a much longer time for Coq to check the generated files (28 minutes for `hol.ml`), and too much memory for Lambdapi.

-On the other hand, `hol2dk` may take several hours to translate the proofs of a few particular theorems like `GRASSMANN_PLUCKER_4`, `CHAIN_BOUNDARY_BOUNDARY` and `HOMOTOPIC_IMP_HOMOLOGOUS_REL_CHAIN_MAPS` in `Multivariate/make`, because their proofs use a lot of big terms and sharing is not sufficient.
+On the other hand, `hol2dk` may take several hours to translate the proofs of a few particular theorems of the `Multivariate` library:
+`GRASSMANN_PLUCKER_4`, `CHAIN_BOUNDARY_BOUNDARY` and
+`HOMOTOPIC_IMP_HOMOLOGOUS_REL_CHAIN_MAPS`, because their proofs contqin a lot of big terms and the lambdapi output does not use enough sharing.
 We will work on improving this.

-Moreover, while it is possible to translate any HOL-Light proof to Coq, the translated theorem may not be directly usable by Coq users because HOL-Light types and functions may not be aligned with those of the Coq standard library yet.
+Finally, while it is possible to translate any HOL-Light proof to Coq, the translated theorem may not be directly usable by Coq users because HOL-Light types and functions may not be aligned with those of the Coq standard library yet.
 Currently, only the type of natural numbers and various functions on natural numbers have been aligned.
 We gathered the obtained 448 lemmas in the package [coq-hol-light](https://github.com/Deducteam/coq-hol-light) available in the Coq Opam repository [released](https://github.com/coq/opam).
 We are working on adding more mappings (lists, reals).